Pete Fewing: Managerial career

 Fewing joined the broadcasting team for Seattle Sounders FC, a new Major League Soccer franchise, for their inaugural season in 2009 as a television and radio analyst.
 He was an assistant coach for the Tacoma Tide of the Premier Development League and served as a youth coach for Washington Crossfire alongside his broadcasting duties.
 Fewing was named the executive director of the Seattle chapter of America SCORES, a literacy and sports organization, shortly after leaving the Redhawks.
 Fewing also co-authored a book, Coaching Principles for the Development of Championship Teams, with assistant coach Herbert L. Hoffman.

 Fewing was hired in November 2009 as the head coach of the Kitsap Pumas of the Premier Development League on a two-season contract.
 In his two seasons with the Pumas, he led the team to a 32–6–5 record and won the league championship in 2011.
 The Pumas also reached the third round of the U.S. Open Cup, where the team lost to the Sounders—his other employer.
 During the Open Cup match, Fewing prepared materials for the broadcasting team but did not participate in commentary.
 Fewing declined to continue as coach of the Pumas due to the commute and his broadcasting duties.

 Fewing returned to the Redhawks in 2012 after reconciling with the team after their dispute over paying of assistant coaches.
 The team won its first Division I title in 2013 and has enjoyed several successful seasons since his return.
 Fewing earned his 300th win as head coach at the collegiate level in October 2018.
 Fewing was awarded a Golden Scarf by the Sounders in 2010 and was inducted into the Washington Youth Soccer Hall of Fame in 2019.
+He stepped down as head coach in April 2023 and became the associate athletic director for special projects at Seattle University.